emmaxyt/cs103a-cpa02/README.md

 Go to http://localhost:5000 to access the app

 ## How to use this app?
+If you don't want to install locally, you can access via https://whispering-wave-48977.herokuapp.com/

 * Click on the "Course Evaluation" tab